sahandkhoshdel99/Intelligent-Systems-ML-/Comparing Clustering Algorithms - Case Study/README.md

 This project was our final project for the course.

-As a group project, performing 8 clustering algorithms on 2 datasets, each originated from different distributions and data shapes, wouldn't have been accomplished without the efforts of my clever and creative colleagues: Narjes Noorzad and Hamidreza Ali Akbari Khoyi.
+As a group project, performing 8 clustering algorithms on 2 datasets, each originated from different distributions and data shapes, wouldn't have been accomplished without the efforts of my clever and creative colleagues; Narjes Noorzad and Hamidreza Ali Akbari Khoyi.

 Algorithms implemented in this project include: